 - Diablo 4 Season 11 end date: March 2026

 The original plan for the ARPG involved quarterly seasons, but delays have happened in the past.
-Unexpected issues could still cause these dates to shift, but we hope that it won’t be the case, especially with the holidays drawing in close.
+Unexpected issues could still cause these dates to shift, but we hope that it won’t be the case, especially with the holidays drawing near.

 Diablo 4 Season 11 Content - Sanctification, Divine Gifts, and More